hoanhan101/gray/_posts/2020-06-23-the-mom-test.md

   - Ideas.
     - Take a moment to dig into the **motivations** behind the idea/feature request.
     - Why do you want that?
 What would that let you do?
 How are you coping without it?
 Do you think we could push back the launch to add that feature?
 How would that fit into your day?
     - Tell me more about that.
 That seems to really bug you.
-What makes it so aweful?
+What makes it so awful?
 Why haven't you been able to fix it already?
 Is this a big deal?
 Why so happy?
 - Keeping it casual.
   - Strip all the formality from the process.
   - Make it a quick and casual chat.
 - Commitment and advancement.
   - A meeting has succeeded when it ends with a commitment to advance to the next step.
-  - Commitment can either be time, reputation risk, or fiance.
+  - Commitment can either be time, reputation risk, or finance.
     - Time commitment include: having a clear next meeting with known goals, sitting down to give feedback, using a trial.
     - Reputation risk include: intro to peers/team or a decision maker (boss, lawyer), giving a public testimonial or case study.
     - Financial commitment include: letter of intent to purchase, pre-order, deposit.